garrandall/popular-music-data/tracks/whatcha-say-jason-derulo.md

 I'll do anything for you
 So tell me, girl

-Mmmm, whatcha say
+Mmm, whatcha say
-Mmmm, that you only meant well?
+Mmm, that you only meant well?
 Well, of course you did
-Mmmm, whatcha say (whatcha say)
+Mmm, whatcha say (whatcha say)
-Mmmm, that it's all for the best?
+Mmm, that it's all for the best?
 Of course it is
-Mmmm, whatcha say
+Mmm, whatcha say
-Mmmm, that you only meant well?
+Mmm, that you only meant well?
 Well, of course you did
-Mmmm, whatcha say (whatcha say)
+Mmm, whatcha say (whatcha say)
 Wha- wha- wha- wha- what did she say?

 How could I live with myself
 Knowing that I let our love go (love go)
-And, ooh, when I do with one chance
+And, oh, when I do with one chance
 I just gotta let you know

 I know what I did wasn't clever